Tensa53/IRUPT/README.md

 necessary code, organized in packages, that is necessary to add to the software to analyze it and collect the data:
 - **benchmarks/**: contains all the micro-benchmarks created;
   - **profiler/**: contains the classes that collect data from micro-benchmarks;
-    - **JaCoCoSplit.java**: write the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each micro-benchmark method;
+    - **JaCoCoSplit.java**: writes the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each micro-benchmark method;
-    - **JaCoCoProfiler.java**: intercept the end of an iteration of a micro-benchmark method to call JaCoCoSplitter;
+    - **JaCoCoProfiler.java**: intercepts the end of an iteration of a micro-benchmark method to call JaCoCoSplit;
 - **test/**: contains all the unit-test created;
   - **listener/**: contains the classes that collect data from unit-tests;
-    - **JaCoCoSplit.java**: write the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each unit-test method;
+    - **JaCoCoSplit.java**: writes the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each unit-test method;
-    - **JaCoCoListener.java**: intercept the end of an execution of a unit-test method to call JaCoCoSplitter;
+    - **JaCoCoListener.java**: intercepts the end of an execution of a unit-test method to call JaCoCoSplit;

 Doing a complete build (**mvn clean install**) of the system during this phase, gives in output the following files for the analyzed software and placed in sub folders of the build target directory: